aretiandev/research-scraper/README.md

 # Notes

+## Git
 When working from inside the container, you can git add and commit changes but not push them to the remote, since the container does not have the necessary keys.

+## Graphviz
+In order to produce the DAG and Rulegraph you need to install the dot program: `sudo apt install graphviz`

+## JupyterLab
+To access the Jupyterlab server from a web browser visit `https:/IPaddress:8888` and use the token obtained from running `jupyter server list`